What is coaching

 Are all people coachable?

-Once you decide to take up coaching, a contract is made that gives the scope and the terms.
+Once you decide to take up coaching, a charter is prepared that gives the scope, approach and the terms.
 Coaching sessions will be conducted as per the schedule agreed.
 Mostly there will be weekly sessions of about 30 to 50 minutes.

 Each coaching session will start with clarifying the agenda for the session and review of the progress made.
 Each coaching session will be a series of conversations on the current challenges and the possible solutions.
 Coach will be asking a number of questions that will bring client’s own insights and solutions to the problem.
 The action items planned will be summarized, at the end of each session.
 Accountability for taking action items lie with the clients, but coach will give effective follow up support.

-During coaching conversations, coach will normally avoid giving advices or prescriptive suggestions, instead, will draw out insights and solutions from the client.
+During coaching conversations, coach will normally avoid giving advises or prescriptive suggestions, instead, will draw out insights and solutions from the client.

-Coaching assignment will normally come to end on accomplishment of the goal or completion of the number of coaching sessions planned and may not go beyond the end date given in the contract.
-Clients may renew the coaching contract, if coaching is required for addressing new challenges.
+Coaching assignment will normally come to end on accomplishment of the goal or completion of the number of coaching sessions planned and may not go beyond the end date given in the charter.
+Clients may renew the coaching charter, if coaching is required for addressing new challenges.

 If coaching is not progressing as planned and no remedial action working, and if any party wants to discontinue coaching, that is possible without any negative consequences.